Eye Injury Claims Specialists

 Some examples of when you could be owed a duty of care include:

-• In public: While you are in a public place, such as a park or restaurant, the party in control of that space owes you a duty of care under the Occupiers’ Liability Act 1957.
-This means that they must take steps to ensure your reasonable safety.
-If they breach this duty and you suffer an injury as a result, you might be able to seek compensation for an eye injury through a public liability claim
+• In public: While you are in a public place, such as a park or restaurant, the individual or organisation in control of that space owes you a duty of care.
+This is set out in the Occupiers’ Liability Act 1957 as your reasonable safety must be ensured by the occupier of that space while you are using it for its intended purpose.
+If they breach this duty by not taking the necessary steps and measures to ensure reasonable safety and you suffer an injury as a result, you might be able to seek compensation for an eye injury through a public liability claim

-• In the workplace: Your employer owes you a duty of care under the Health and Safety at Work etc. Act 1974 (HASAWA).
-This means that they must take all reasonably practicable steps to keep their employees safe at work.
+• While at work: All employers owe their staff a duty of care under the Health and Safety at Work etc. Act 1974 (HASAWA).
+As per this duty, your employer must take all reasonably practicable steps to keep their employees safe at work.
 If they fail to do this and you suffered an injury to your eye as a result, you could make an eye injury claim.

 • On the roads: All road users owe each other a duty of care.
 This means that they need to navigate the roads in a way that prevents injury and damage to themselves and others.
 To uphold their duty, they must adhere to the Road Traffic Act 1988 and the mandatory rules in the Highway Code.
 If this duty is breached and you suffer an injury as a result, you could potentially make a road traffic accident claim.